I’m someone who knows how to make money from digital real estate and in this post will be sharing exactly what you need to do in order to see results.

-5) How to get started with it if you’re totally new (and even do so risk free, I’m not kidding).
+- How to get started with it if you’re totally new (the best digital real estate program which you can actually try risk free).

-What is digital real estate?
+What is a digital real estate?
 The simple answer:

-It’s basically you owning any sort of online property that earns money.
-This could be:
+It’s basically you owning any sort of online property that earns money and there are several different categories of this.

 - A website that gets daily visitors and earns good income every month (most common example that I’ll focus on).